nacil4/kooroshariyaee.github.io/_pages/talks.md

 <!-- {% include base_path %} -->

 ## Invited talks
+### 2024
+* **Ariyaee, Koorosh**.
+Representation of words with multiple pronunciations: The case of Persian.
+March 8.
+University of Arizona, Lectures on Iranian Linguistics in Arizona (LILA) series.

 ### 2021
 * **Ariyaee, Koorosh**.
 Tolerance and resolution of hiatus in Persian.
 June 21.
 Razi University, Kermanshah, Iran.